-Prominent educator and college president John Hope was very pale and could have passed as white, but stayed true to his black ancestry and dedicated his life to the advancement of African Americans, particularly through the means of higher education.
-As an adolescent Hope’s future was unclear.
+Although John Hope was very pale and could have passed as white, he dedicated his life to the advancement of African Americans, particularly through the means of higher education.
+As an adolescent, Hope’s future was unclear.
 He did not intend to continue school after the eighth grade and entered the work force.
 However, the influence of Revered John Dart, who arrived in Augusta in 1885, changed his mind.
 Hope attended Worchester Academy in Massachusetts and graduated in 1890.
 He continued his studies at Brown University.
-After graduating in 1894, Hope spent four years teaching science at Roger Williams University in Nashville, Tennessee, before accepting a position at Atlanta Baptist College (later Morehouse University).
+After graduating in 1894, Hope spent four years teaching science at Roger Williams University in Nashville, Tennessee, before accepting a position at Atlanta Baptist College (which became Morehouse College in 1913).
 Meanwhile, Hope met Lugenia Burns in Chicago and married her in 1897.
 Burns was already beginning her career as a race leader and community activist.